janboone/applied-economics/_sources/github.rst.txt

 .. _github1:

-We assume that you have installed all the software on the previous :ref:`page <install>`.
+We assume that you have either decided to work on the server or installed all the software on the previous :ref:`page <install>`.
 Now we start using GitHub_.
 GitHub allows you to collaborate with others.
 This is also the way that you publish your assignments so that we can grade them.